- Code ASIA2074

 - Course subject Asian Studies

-1. Discuss popular practical and theoretical paradigms that apply in cultural studies;
+- Discuss popular practical and theoretical paradigms that apply in cultural studies.

-3. Demonstrate an understanding of what may nurture the formation of fan communities;
+- Demonstrate an understanding of what may nurture fandom.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.